-Fifth Grade Fifth Grade Quarter 1: Meaning-Based Curriculum Map-EL SCS Instructional Framework
+Fifth Grade Meaning-Based Map: EL Curriculum-at-a-Glance Module 1 SCS Instructional Framework

 The purpose of this Instructional Framework is to increase our capacity to improve students' literacy by outlining research-supported instructional practices and a shared language for what effective ELA instruction looks like and sounds like in Shelby County School.
 We believe that consistent use of these practices in every classroom could make measurable positive differences in SCS literacy achievement.